 Throughout both semesters, students will meet with current practitioners and other outside speakers, write and present policy papers, and visit the United Nations and key policymakers in Washington, D.C.

 The International Fellows Program (IFP) is open to any student pursuing a graduate or PhD program at Columbia University.
-All candidates are asked to submit a résumé or CV, a transcript, and a statement of interest (no longer than 300 words) for consideration, in addition to a letter of recommendation.
+All candidates are asked to submit a résumé or CV, transcripts, and a statement of interest (no longer than 300 words) for consideration, in addition to a letter of recommendation.

 For students applying to SIPA:

 Students may submit an IFP statement of interest as part of their application for admission to SIPA.
 The résumé, transcript(s), and letters of recommendation submitted to the Office of Admissions will be used in consideration for the International Fellows Program.
 The deadline for the Fall 2021 semester was January 15, 2021.

 For continuing SIPA and non-SIPA students: